felho/discord-whitelist/README.md

 ### Step 3: Use on Discord
 1. Navigate to [Discord](https://discord.com/) in your browser
+2. **Right-click any message** to open the context menu with whitelist options
-2. Press `Ctrl+Shift+W` to open the whitelist control panel
+3. Or press `Ctrl+Shift+W` to open the whitelist control panel
-3. Add usernames to your whitelist and enable filtering
+4. Add usernames to your whitelist and enable filtering
-4. Messages from non-whitelisted users will be collapsed or hidden
+5. Messages from non-whitelisted users will be collapsed or hidden

 That's it!
 The script will automatically filter Discord messages based on your whitelist.